andresgur/field_decay/README.md

 Run the main script as `python field_suppression.py`.
 Use `-h` to see the list of input parameters.
+The output .dat file contains the following columns:
+1) Magnetic field in G
+2) The spin period in seconds
+3) The instantaneous mass accreted onto the NS in Msun/yr
+4) The torque onto the NS in g cm2 / s2
+5) A flag indicating whether the NS is in propeller (1) or not (0)
+6) A flag indicating whether the NS is pulsing (1) or not (0)
+7) The time in years